esi/esi-docs/docs/services/esi/index.md

 AppName/0.0.0 (email@address.com)
 ```

-You should, if you choose, include some additional information to identify your app such as a Git URL in the bracketed comment, remembering to prefix `+` on a URL
+You may, if you choose, include any additional information to identify your app.
+Following the MDN standard.

+- A URL to your documentation or source code, remembering to prefix `+` on a URL `(+https://github.com/)`
+- A Discord Username `(discord:username)`
+- An EVE Character `(eve:charactername)`

 ```text
 AppName/0.0.0 (email@address.com; +https://github.com/)